 Promoting courtesy among road users should therefore result in a reduction of aggressive driver behaviour.

 RACQ advice to drivers to help avoid aggressive driver behaviour is to:

-- leave unpleasant encounters or delays in the past and concentrate on the rest of the trip; and
+- Leave unpleasant encounters or delays in the past and concentrate on the rest of the trip